abeallin/GPFlow/README.md

 **Date:** 2024-01-03

 ## Overview
-Accurx Runner is a Python application for automating template creation and deletion in the Accurx web platform.
+GP Flow is a Python application for automating template creation and deletion in the Accurx web platform.
 It features a Tkinter GUI and uses Selenium for browser automation.
 The project is designed to streamline workflows for users who need to manage templates in bulk.

 ## Features
 - Login screen with credential management